Best Starting Attribute Points in Cyberpunk 2077 – All Attributes Explained

 This Attribute Point distribution focuses heavily on improving your efficiency with all of the main weapon types.
 The points are mainly directed toward Reflexes since Assault Rifles and SMGs are the main weapons you’ll be using.
 The extra points in Cool also help with precision rifles, which can make a nice third weapon in your loadout.

-We’ve chosen to forego points in the Intelligence Attribute here, but you can swap a point in Technical Ability if you feel techno wizardry is more your thing.
+We’ve chosen to forego points in the Intelligence Attribute here, but you can swap a point in Technical Ability if you feel techno-wizardry is more your thing.
 Hacking used to be one of the most powerful ways to get by in Night City with the help of the Intelligence attribute, but hacking abilities have been massively nerfed since Cyberpunk’s big 2.0 update.
-Gone are the days in which you could easily annihilate a room just by Short Circuiting everyone in the vicinity.
+Gone are the days in which you could easily annihilate a room just by short-circuiting everyone in the vicinity.

 How to Reset and Respec Perks and Attributes in Cyberpunk 2077 2.0

-You can reset your attributes in Cyberpunk 2.0 in the the attribute menu screen under the Character tab.
+You can reset your attributes in Cyberpunk 2.0 in the attribute menu screen under the Character tab.
 There’ll be a button on the bottom left corner of the menu labeled Reset Attributes.
 Press this to get back all of your Attribute Points for you to redistribute.
-You’ll want to make sure you are absolutely certain about the new build you have in mind though, because you can only respec attributes once.
+You’ll want to make sure you are certain about the new build you have in mind though because you can only respec attributes once.
 If you choose to respec your attributes, the game will refund all of your perks for you as well.

 Freely reset individual perks by using the triangle button on PS5 / Y button on Xbox while selecting that perk in its respective attribute menu.
 Feel free to do this as many times as you’d like.
 Prior to the 2.0 update, resetting perks would cost Eddies, but you can now entirely respec your perks for free.